file.kiwi

 Click the Add button.

-You are now ready to use it.
+Now you're ready to use it.